-Upon completion of this course the student will have knowledge and skills to repair mechanical problems often related to collision damage.
+Upon completion of this course, the student will have knowledge and skills to repair mechanical problems often related to collision damage.
 Diagnosing damaged suspension, cooling system, wheels and tires, brake components, and air conditioning along with the replacement or repair of these parts are addressed.
-Prerequisites: ACRT0100 Cosmetic Auto Body, ACRT0180 Mechanical and Electrical Component
+Pre-requisites: ACRT0100 Cosmetic Auto Body, ACRT0180 Mechanical and Electrical Component

-Upon completion of this course the student will be able to use basic metal working skills to repair damaged panels back to their original shape.
+Upon completion of this course, the student will be able to use basic metal working skills to repair damaged panels back to their original shape.
 Plastic repair procedures along with the replacement and adjustment of movable glass are also learned.
 The removal, replacement and adjustment of interior and exterior panels and basic welding are areas the student should master.
 Live customer work will be introduced.
-Prerequisites: ACRT0100 Cosmetic Auto Body, ACRT0120 Non-Structural Analysis and Damage Repair 1
+Pre-requisites: ACRT0100 Cosmetic Auto Body, ACRT0120 Non-Structural Analysis and Damage Repair 1

-Upon completion of this course the student will be able to use metal working skills to repair damaged panels back to their original shape.
+Upon completion of this course, the student will be able to use metal working skills to repair damaged panels back to their original shape.
 Plastic repair procedures along with the replacement and adjustment of movable glass are also learned.
 The removal, replacement and adjustment of interior and exterior panels and welding are areas the student should master.
 Live customer work will be introduced.
-Prerequisites: ACRT0100 Cosmetic Auto Body, ACRT0120 Non-Structural Analysis and Damage Repair 1, ACRT0220 Non-Structural Analysis and Damage Repair 2
+Pre-requisites: ACRT0100 Cosmetic Auto Body, ACRT0120 Non-Structural Analysis and Damage Repair 1, ACRT0220 Non-Structural Analysis and Damage Repair 2.

-Upon completion of this course the student will be able to use metal working skills to repair damaged panels back to their original shape.
+Upon completion of this course, the student will be able to use metal working skills to repair damaged panels back to their original shape.
 Plastic repair procedures along with the replacement and adjustment of movable glass are also learned.
 The removal, replacement and adjustment of interior and exterior panels and welding are areas the student should master.
 Live customer work will be introduced.
-Prerequisites: ACRT0100 Cosmetic Auto Body, ACRT0120 Non-Structural Analysis and Damage Repair 1, ACRT0220 Non-Structural Analysis and Damage Repair 2, ACRT0221 Non-Structural Analysis and Damage Repair 3
+Pre-requisites: ACRT0100 Cosmetic Auto Body, ACRT0120 Non-Structural Analysis and Damage Repair 1, ACRT0220 Non-Structural Analysis and Damage Repair 2, ACRT0221 Non-Structural Analysis and Damage Repair 3.

-Upon the completion of this course the student will be able to identify structural panels of the vehicle and learn special procedures for their replacement or repair including restoring corrosion protection.
+Upon the completion of this course, the student will be able to identify structural panels of the vehicle and learn special procedures for their replacement or repair including restoring corrosion protection.
 The replacement of stationary glass and applied welding is included in the course.
 Live customer work will be introduced.
-Prerequisites: ACRT0100 Cosmetic Auto Body, ACRT0140 Structural Analysis and Damage Repair 1 for their replacement or repair including restoring corrosion protection.
+Pre-requisites: ACRT0100 Cosmetic Auto Body, ACRT0140 Structural Analysis and Damage Repair 1

+Upon the completion of this course, the student will be able to identify structural panels of the vehicle and learn special procedures for their replacement or repair including restoring corrosion protection.
 The replacement of stationary glass and applied welding is included in the course.
 Live customer work will be introduced.
-Prerequisites: ACRT0100 Cosmetic Auto Body, ACRT0140 Structural Analysis and Damage Repair 1, ACRT0240 Structural Analysis and Damage Repair 2
+Pre-requisites: ACRT0100 Cosmetic Auto Body, ACRT0140 Structural Analysis and Damage Repair 1, ACRT0240 Structural Analysis and Damage Repair 2